City-of-Helsinki/tilavarauspalvelu-robot/README.md

 ### HAR Recording Control

-HAR files can be recorded during test execution for network traffic analysis:
+HAR files can be recorded during test execution for network traffic analysis.
+These options can be configured through the interactive test runners (`docker-test.sh` / `docker-test.ps1`) or manually:

 **Enable/Disable HAR Recording:**